 The age we start an instrument is important for our acceptance of difficulty.
 I will not start a psychology essay here.
 But when I started the violin, as many young children did, I suppose, I didn’t even consider the difficulty of the violin.

 I remember coming back from my first lesson at 6: I scratched my violin, making squeaky open strings sounds with great pride and pleasure.

 I just knew one day I would play the violin better eventually, but for the time being, I was happy with what I could do.

 Adults want results much sooner, though.
 They want to see the fruit of their labor quite fast, or ROI (return on investment), as we say often.
 If they want to start an instrument and brag about it, they want to show off soon enough with their friends and know perfectly that squeaking open strings will not cut it.

 An adult will choose on different terms than a child.
-Impatience, impossibility to delay gratification will undoubtedly play an important part in the decision-making process.
+Impatience, the impossibility to delay gratification will undoubtedly play an important part in the decision-making process.

-The steeper learning curve will be handled only by patient adults or the ones who really love the violin, its sound, its mythology.
+The steeper learning curve will be handled only by patient adults or the ones who really love the violin, its sound, and its mythology.

 The easier learning curve of the guitar will be preferable to the adult who just wants quicker fun.